eriknyquist/deep_space_trader/README.rst

 shows useful information about the current state of the game.

 * **"Current Planet"**: Shows the name of, and an image of, the current planet the player is on.
-* **"Current Day"**: Shows the current day number, against the total number of days before the game ends.
+* **"Daily cost"**: Current daily cost of living that gets subtracted from your money on each new day.
 * **"Money"**: Shows the amount of money currently held by the player.
 * **"Purchases"**: Shows the number of store purchases made by the player so far on the current day, against the total number of store purchases allowed on the current day (see `"Store" window`_ for more information).
-* **"Planets discovered"**: Shows the total number of planets that have been discovered by the player.
-  This number includes planets that have not been visited by the player, and planets that have been destroyed by the player.
+* **"Warehouse trips"**: Shows the number of trips to the warehouse made by the player so far on the current day, against the total number of warehouse trips allowed on the current day (see `"Store" window`_ for more information).
 * **"Scout fleet level"**: Shows the current upgrade level of the players scout fleet, against the maximum possible upgrade level for the players scout fleet. (see `"Store" window`_ for more information about upgrading the scout fleet).